scouarn/sforth/README.md

 - Remaining from Double set : `2VALUE` (ext),  `M*/` and `123.` notation
 - Self hosting: export dict as ELF (with a given entrypoint) and get rid of as/ld dep
 - Remove lower case duplicates like `find` -> Case insensitivity option and use `(word)` for system words
-- underflow: check in QUIT or catch with segfault
+- underflow and overflow: catch with segfault, special section scheme
 - (Using argv?) `QUIT`: echo / prompt / error reporting when inputting from `cat file.fs - `, greet message
 - Dyn alloc with mmap when `ALLOT` which becomes a primitive called by `,` and `C,`
 - Documentation